lake-wg/edhoc/draft-ietf-lake-edhoc.md

       * If ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded accordingly as bstr or int.

-       * PAD = 1*true is padding that may be used to hide the true length of the ciphertext
+       * PAD = 1*true is padding that may be used to hide the length of the unpadded plaintext

    CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.